VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 ### 3. Recovery (Restore & Validate)

-- Re-image or rebuild `npt-ws01` if integrity is in doubt; otherwise, restore from a known-good backup.
+- Re-image or rebuild `npt-ws01` if integrity is in doubt.
+Otherwise, restore from a known-good backup.
 - Re-enable accounts only after password reset and MFA enforcement.
 - Reconnect hosts to the network only after IOC validation and EDR confirmation of a clean state.
 - Monitor closely for 7–14 days post-recovery using Sentinel hunting queries for the same IOCs.